wp-plugins/video-thumbnails/readme.txt

 = 0.1 =
 * Initial release

+== Upgrade Notice ==

+= 0.5 =
+This version adds the thumbnail URL to the post's meta data, meaning any outside APIs only have to be queried once per post.
+Vimeo's rate limit was easily exceeded, so this should fix that problem.

 == Known Issues ==

-* The Vimeo API is rate limited, so the default image will be displayed when the limit has been exceeded.
-I'm planning to add local copies of files in a future release to solve this problem.
+* Thumbnail URLs are not found and stored until `video_thumbnail()` or `get_video_thumbnail()` is called in a loop for that post.
+Future versions will handle this at the time of publishing.
-* While not really an issue, the current method for only displaying a thumbnail if one is found seems like it could be streamlined, so if you have any suggestions let me know.
+* While not really an issue, the current method for only displaying a thumbnail if one is found seems like it could be streamlined for less experienced users, so if you have any suggestions let me know.

 == Roadmap ==

 This plugin is still very young, and has a future planned as the ultimate plugin for video thumbnails.
 Here's some of the planned additions:

 * More comprehensive Blip.tv support
-* Local thumbnail storage
+* Local thumbnail caching
 * More services
-* More shortcode plugins
+* Compatibility with more plugins